Process for Written Communication - Explained

 - Space and format - For an important topic, provide more space within the account.
 You can place it in small and separate paragraphs with less spacing to reduce aspects of the account.

-The topic statement may be the entire paragraph in complicated writings; while the topic statement may be a sentence, stand-alone paragraphs in letters, memos, and e-mails.
+Topic Statement - The topic statement may be the entire paragraph in a complicated writings; while the topic statement may be a sentence in letters, memos, and e-mails.

 Logically Connect Ideas - Coherence means consistency of thoughts.
 Receivers should be kept away from experiencing sudden changes in the thought process.
 Sentences are stuck together in a flowing message or thought because of coherent writing.
 Techniques to link sentences might include: